TABLE-Japan life insurers' investment plans for 2011/12

-TOKYO Oct 25 Below is a summary of the investment plans of Japan's four biggest
+TOKYO Oct 27 Below is a summary of the investment plans of Japan's biggest life

 Reuters in interviews and at news conferences this month.